tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Get-User-Delegation-Key.md

 ## Remarks

 Use the user delegation key to create a user delegation SAS.
+Include the fields returned on the response to the `Get User Delegation Key` in the user delegation SAS token.
+For more information about creating a user delegation SAS, see [Create a user delegation SAS (preview)](create-user-delegation-sas.md).

 The user delegation key cannot be used to access resources in the Blob service directly.